xakur/soppusite/_posts/2022-08-09-do-you-believe-in-friends-forever.md

 thumbnail-img: "https://images.pexels.com/photos/5753502/pexels-photo-5753502.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=2"
 categories: php
 readtime: true
 excerpt: I stopped believing in “friends forever” when I was 9.
 Not sure which sounds more absurd – the concept of “friends forever”?
 Or not buying this concept anymore at 9 years old.
-Most kids around this age are probably still unclear of the concept that people come and go eventually...
+Most kids around this age are probably still unclear of the concept that people come and go eventually.
 ---

 ![friends together](/assets/img/13534860.jpg)